kemper/google-ai-challenge-2011-1-ants/common-lisp-starter-package/README.md

 There are also a few initial unit tests which can be run by issuing `bin/run-tests.sh`.

+### Submission Errors

+If SBCL does any output on standard error (stderr / \*error-output*) it will count as a compilation error to the server.
+So even innocuous compiler notes or warnings will cause a compilation error.

+If you're running into this, redirect \*error-output* to
+\*standard-output* like so: `(setf *error-output* *standard-output*)` at the top of MyBot.lisp.

+**However**, this will also hide genuine compilation errors that would otherwise be shown on your profile page!
+So if your bot still fails compiling on the server, your best best is resubmitting with the redirection disabled.

+In the near future the proper incantation to disable warnings and notes on stderr will hopefully be added.

 ### Tools

 *point out [tools](http://aichallengebeta.hypertriangle.com/using_the_tools.php)*